 There are people out there looking for used balls.
 You can list your ball on sites like OfferUp, Craigslist, LetGo, Facebook Marketplace, GumTree, Decluttr, and others.
 This is a good way of making some money from your unwanted balls.

-Pawnshops are everywhere, so finding one that will buy your bowling balls isn’t very hard.
-Pawnshops sell anything from jewelry to antiques to electronics, and they often specialize in those items.
+Pawnshops are everywhere, so finding one to buy your bowling balls isn’t hard.
+Pawnshops sell anything from jewelry to antiques to electronics, often specializing in those items.

 If you find a pawnshop that doesn’t accept bowling balls, try another one nearby.
-You may even find someone willing to pay a higher price just because it’s an unusual item.
+You may even find someone willing to pay a higher price because it’s unusual.

-When selling your bowling ball, you will need to know which pawn shop is best, and there isn’t really a single answer.
+When selling your bowling ball, you must know which pawn shop is best, and there isn’t a single answer.

-There are many factors to think about when choosing a pawn shop, including location, payment options, and customer service.
+When choosing a pawn shop, consider many factors, including location, payment options, and customer service.
 How much could you sell your bowling ball for?

 There are many brands of high-end bowling balls.
-Some of them start at around $50, while others can go up to $200.
-Depending on the brand, it can range anywhere from $150 to $300.
+Some start at around $50, while others can go up to $200.
+Depending on the brand, they can range anywhere from $150 to $300.

 Cleaning Before Selling

 As we have seen, bowling balls are made out of polyurethane resin.
 Polyurethane resin is not water-soluble.
-So if you want to clean your bowling ball, all you need is a solvent.
+So, if you want to clean your bowling ball, you only need a solvent.

 Solvents come in many forms, including acetone, alcohol, methylene chloride, ether, etc. You can also use a solvent like ammonia.

-But before you go ahead and use any of these solvents, you should test them first.
-If you use a solvent that doesn’t dissolve the material, then you will end up making the problem worse.
+But before you use any of these solvents, you should test them first.
+If you use a solvent that doesn’t dissolve the material, you will only make the problem worse.

 In Summary

-As we’ve seen there are a plethora of ways to rescue your bowling ball, with a bit of imagination and research they could be serving a whole different purpose sometime soon.
+As we’ve seen, there are many ways to rescue your bowling ball; with some imagination and research, it could soon serve a different purpose.